-Do the taxation authorities in Mongolia adopt the economic employer approach to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Mongolia adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in Mongolia considering the adoption of this interpretation of economic employer in the future?

 Mongolia is not part of the OECD and has a very limited double taxation treaty network.
 This means that, in practice, most income derived from employment exercised in Mongolia would be taxable in Mongolia.